-The spiritual attainment of Sri Ramana Maharshi is unique, for at the age of 16, without the help of an external Mentor, he experienced the Absolute, the Eternal Truth, the Greatest Self, realized the Highest state in himself, in which he constantly stayed.
-He is called Bhagavan (One with God) and Maharshi (Great Sage) and is considered one of the ten most outstanding Teachers of India in all its spiritual history.
+The spiritual attainment of Bhagavan Sri Ramana Maharshi is unique.
+At the age of 16, he experienced the Absolute, the Highest state, in which he constantly stayed.
+He is called Bhagavan (One with God) and Maharshi (Great Sage) and is considered one of the most outstanding Spiritual gurus of twentieth-century India.

-Sri Ramana Maharshi introduced the world to the practice of Self-Inquiry, “Who am I?“, a type of Meditation which allows you to dive into the journey of self-realization.
+Sri Ramana Maharshi introduced the world to the practice of Self-Inquiry, “Who am I?“, a type of Meditation that allows you to dive into the journey of self-realization.

-Sri Ramana Maharshi was well known in Tamil Nadu, his homeland, and parts of India and had a large following in Europe and America.
-He was a Self-Realized Sage; he was always consciously one with ALL, although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.
+Sri Ramana Maharshi, the most important teacher of Advaita Vedanta, was well known in Tamil Nadu, his homeland, and parts of India and had a large following in Europe and America.
+He was a Self-Realized Sage; he was always consciously one with ALL.
+Although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.

 The early life of Ramana Maharshi